 In recent years the popularity of vegan milk has soared.
 And not just among vegans.
 Many of us trying to embrace a healthy lifestyle outside of veganism have switched to non-dairy milk.

-Oat, almond, pea, soya, mixed oats, coconut, even hemp.
+Oat, almond, pea, soy milk, mixed oats, coconut, even hemp.
 There are so many wonderful vegan milks to choose from.
 And all are available as barista blends which means you can use your favourite vegan milk in your frother to make any foamy coffee you wish.

 The reason barista blends froth better than other vegan milk is they have additives such as lecithin, salt, and oils.
 These make tighter bubbles when used in a milk frother.
 This provides the consistency and texture needed to make lovely dense foam for your frothy coffees.